Entering the second trimester of pregnancy? Welcome to the middle phase future mama!

 This is a great time to get prepped and ready for baby, since the third trimester can be uncomfortable with the full weight of baby.

-Another of the second trimester symptoms that doesn’t usually get discussed is hair growth.
+Another of the second-trimester symptoms that don’t usually get discussed is hair growth.

 Your head hair may get thicker, and you might start seeing more hair than usual elsewhere on your body, like your back, arms, and face.

-How much weight do you gain in second trimester?
+How much weight gain is normal 2nd trimester?

 It’s common to gain around 1 pound per week during the second trimester if you started pregnancy at a healthy weight.